-The ESIGN Act granted electronic signatures the same legal status as handwritten signatures throughout the United States, greatly simplifying and expediting how organizations gather, track, and manage signatures and approvals on agreements and documents of all kinds.
-In the ESIGN Act, an electronic signature is defined as "an electronic sound, symbol, or process attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record."
-In simple terms, electronic signatures are legally recognized as a viable method to indicate agreement to a contract.
+The ESIGN Act granted electronic signatures the same legal status as handwritten signatures throughout the U.S., greatly simplifying and expediting how organizations gather, track, and manage signatures, and approvals on agreements and documents of all kinds.
+Under the ESIGN Act, an electronic signature is defined as any electronic process associated with an agreement that indicates acceptance of that agreement.
 The ESIGN Act:

-- Provides that any law with a requirement for a signature may be satisfied by an electronic signature - Allows electronically executed agreements to be presented as evidence in court

-Prevents denial of legal effect, validity, or enforceability of an electronically signed document solely because it is in electronic form
+- Provides that any law with a requirement for a signature may be satisfied by an electronic signature. - · Allows electronically executed agreements to be presented as evidence in court. - Prevents denial of legal effect, validity, or enforceability of an electronically signed document solely because it is in electronic form.